friendsofgo/workshop-microservices/README.md

 counters.
 With this workshop we can offer a demostration of how you can create a simple microservice, using Go.

-It is built using [Gin Gonic](https://github.com/gin-gonic/gin), a powerful framework to create APIs.
+It is built using [Gorilla mux](https://github.com/gorilla/mux), a powerful library to create APIs.

 The final microservices will be fully functional, for that we use [mongoDB](https://www.mongodb.com/es) to store the data, and [Kafka](https://kafka.apache.org/) for sharing events between our microservices and the others.